 Magnify Controls: Allows you to change the function of the arrow buttons when the menu is not shown.
 By default, the arrow buttons allow you to advance slides while in PowerPoint's SlideShow mode.
 To make the arrow buttons also adjust magnify settings, choose Magnify Controls to turn magnify controls on.
-Now when the menu is not shown, you can press the Select button to switch between the magnification settings (Magnify Level, Magnify Horizontal Position and Magnify Vertical Position), then press Select again to turn off magnify controls and use the arrow buttons to advance slides.
+Now when the menu is not shown, you can press the Select button to switch between the magnification settings (Magnify Level, Magnify Horizontal Position and Magnify Vertical Position), then press

+Select again to turn off magnify controls and use the arrow buttons to advance slides.

-Lens Adjust Enable: When turned on, digital keystone, auto keystone and pincushion adjustments can be made.
-When the product has been mounted, installers can turn this feature off to prevent changes to keystone and pincushion settings.
+Lens Adjust Enable: When turned on, lens shift, zoom, focus, digital keystone, auto keystone and pincushion adjustments can be made.
+When the product has been mounted, installers can turn this feature off to prevent changes to lens shift, zoom, focus, keystone and pincushion settings.